 by Richard Porter

 The wallets are placed into a mail bag for delivery to the Royal Mail delivery office.
 The Thursday Team will have separated out the wallets which go outside the town, and these are banded and placed on top of the sack.
-These wallets need to be sent to the main sorting office, but the bulk of the tapes can be delivered locally.
+These wallets need to be sent to the main sorting office, but the bulk of the wallets can be delivered locally.

-Processing the Returned Tapes
+Processing the Returned Drives

-The returned wallets are delivered to us by the Royal Mail and both tapes and wallets are made ready for the next copying session by the Thursday Team.
+The returned wallets are delivered to us by the Royal Mail and both drives and wallets are made ready for the next copying session by the Thursday Team.
 This is a team of two people working on a roster.

 We may have been notified that a listener no longer requires the service or has moved away or died.
 This will be noted on the register and the labels withdrawn.